nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

-**:warning: GME will replace the JSON file with a new one if it cannot read the file**<br>
+**:warning: GME replaces the JSON file with a new one if it cannot read the file**<br>
-* You should make a backup before any changes
+* You can make a backup before any changes in order to prevent unwanted data loss.
-* Edit at your own risk
+* You may edit at your own risk.

 </div>